 You’ll need a few things to cut the cable cord:

 - A streaming provider

 You’ll need internet service, so don’t cancel that when you cancel your cable.
 But do stop renting your wireless router when you make that phone call.
 You’re spending far more on that rental than you would by just purchasing a better one for yourself.

-Choose a high quality router to ensure good service, especially if you're going to be streaming on multiple devices.
-This Netgear Nighthawk router is the one that's included in all the bundles, buy it's also available to purchase by itself.
-I haven't tried it but the buyer reviews are fantastic.
+Choose a high quality router to ensure good service, especially if you’re going to be streaming on multiple devices.
+This Netgear Nighthawk router is the one that’s included in some bundles, buy it’s also available to purchase by itself.
+I haven’t tried it but the buyer reviews are fantastic.

 A second wireless router option that’s priced a bit lower is the Netgear Smart WiFi Router.